 Encryption keys

-I can’t say specifically how any operating system or encryption tool implements the concept, but it’s not an uncommon concept.
+I can’t say specifically in detail how any operating system or encryption tool implements this concept, but it’s very common.

 When you first encrypt a disk, an encryption key is manufactured for you.
 It’s a key you never see.
-It’s generally what referred to as a “128-bit” or “256-bit” encryption key.
+It’s generally what you’ll see referred to as a 128-bit or 256-bit or other-sized encryption key.
 It’s not even something you would recognize as text — it’s a purely random1 binary number.
+That randomness is important — it’s much more random than any normal password you might create.

 This encryption key is used to encrypt your data, not your password.
 In fact, your password hasn’t even been involved yet.